FormidableLabs/victory-docs/src/screens/docs/components/victory-polar-axis/ecology.md

 ### dependentAxis

-The `dependentAxis` boolean prop specifies whether the axis corresponds to the dependent variable (usually y).
+The `dependentAxis` boolean prop specifies whether the axis corresponds to the dependent variable (usually y, or the radial dimension on a polar chart).
 This prop is useful when composing `VictoryPolarAxis` with other components to form a chart.

 *default:* `dependentAxis={false}`